Auto Loan Pre-Qualification and Pre-Approval: What’s The Difference?

 What does it mean to be pre-approved for an Auto Loan?

-To become pre-approved, a lender will independently verify the financial information you provide them.
+Being pre-approved means you’ve gone through a more formal application and approval process.
+To become pre-approved, a lender will verify the financial information you provide them.
 This information might include gross annual income, employment status, and credit history.
 This step will require a hard pull of your credit score, which will remain on your credit history for two years.

 Why get pre-approved for an Auto Loan?